g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 This React app guide will teach you how to integrate fireworks effects into it.
 We will start by explaining how to set up a new React project.
 And then we will learn how to incorporate a firework effect library and customize it to make user engagement more captivating and interactive.

 Add fireworks to your web applications to celebrate special events, and interactive games and enhance your user interface with excitement.
-After reading this guide, you have sufficient knowledge and skills that can make you able to implement and customize them on your React projects.
+After reading this guide, you have sufficient knowledge and skills that can make you able to implement them on your React projects.

 ## Prerequisites
 Before you learn to use Firework Effects in a React app, you must understand React and JS basics.
 To go through this lesson about building and customizing components, one should be aware of React components, state management, and props.
 Moreover, it would be helpful if you knew how to code in new JavaScript standards (ES6+) so that it would be easy for you to understand examples and changes made throughout the text.